sensiren/jekyll-now/_posts/2018-02-24-must-reads-january-2018.md

 <img class="alignnone size-full wp-image-2402" src="https://sensiren.files.wordpress.com/2018/02/mustreadsjan18_2_original.jpg" alt="mustreadsjan18_2_original" width="100%" height="100%" />

 <hr />
 <p style="text-align:center;"><em>Welcome to my curated collection of some of my favourite articles, twitter threads and essays from the past month.
 January is very #metoo &amp; sexual harassment and assault heavy so proceed with caution.
-There's also a great piece on Invasion/Australia Day and a healthy dose of sex work, Star Wars and a little bit of queer pettiness to give you a pick me up after all the real shit. &lt;3
+There's also a great piece on Invasion/Australia Day and a healthy dose of sex work, Star Wars and a little bit of queer pettiness to give you a pick me up after all the real shit. &lt;3 <br><br>

 </em>(Sorry it's late, February will come out quite soon too so I can hopefully get a good schedule going for the rest of the year)</p>